julienvollering/DSMdepth/ms/ms.md

 RF avoids negative predictions [c.f. @kogantiMappingPeatDepth2023] and produces good uncertainty estimates [our study, @vaysseUsingQuantileRegression2017;@takoutsingComparingPredictionPerformance2022].
 As depth data become more abundant, pixel-based learners may be surpassed by deep learning approaches like convolutional neural networks.
 The success of Multi-Resolution Valley Bottom Flatness as a predictor of peat depth demonstrates that multiscale spatial patterns matter for peat depth, and convolutional neural networks are designed to learn such patterns [@borowiecDeepLearningTool2022].
-The kind of relationship described in Buffam et al. [-@buffamFillingHolesRegional2010], where peat depth in basins related to terrain slope at the basin edge, is also something a convolutional neural network could learn.
+The kind of relationship described in @buffamFillingHolesRegional2010, where peat depth in basins related to terrain slope at the basin edge, is also something a convolutional neural network could learn.
 However, since this approach is data-hungry, we should build soil knowledge into the DSM where we can [@minasnySoilScienceInformedMachine2024].

 ### Peat extent and depth should be mapped together